salihkardan/ChoppedCassandraTests/README.md

   3. Copy service script of chop

     There is simple service script that can be found [here](https://github.com/salihkardan/ChoppedCassandraTests/blob/master/src/main/resources/chop-webapp) to run start, stop, restart and status service commands.
-Copy that script under /etc/init.d/ folder and set CHOP_HOME environment variable to **"/opt/chop"** and create **"webapp"** directory under CHOP_HOME
+Copy that script under /etc/init.d/ folder and set CHOP_HOME environment variable to **"/opt/chop"** and create **"webapp"** directory under CHOP_HOME.
+Do NOT forget to make this service script executable.
+You can use below commands for these changes.

+        $ echo "export CHOP_HOME=/opt/chop" >> /etc/profile.d/chop-home.sh
+        $ mkdir -p /opt/chop/webapp
+        $ source /etc/profile
+        $ chmod +x /etc/init.d/chop-webapp

 2. Things to be done locally
   1. Upload and start chop webapp